-The International Broadcasting Bureau (IBB) (also known as the Voice of America) operates a large antennae array located on the northwest side of the island (Figure 13.1-12).
-The antenna field consists of 14 to 17 guyed antennas up to 400 feet (ft) (122 meters [m]) tall with strung curtains between 8 to 12 antennas.
+The International Broadcasting Bureau (IBB) (also known as the Voice of America) operates a large antennae array located on the northwest side of the island (Figure 13.1-13).
+The antenna field consists of 14 to 17 guyed antennas up to 400 ft tall with strung curtains between 8 to12 antennas.
 The IBB is clearly visible from the air and island high points (particularly Mount Lasso).

-Figure 13.1-12.
-An Aerial View of the Voice of America, North Field, and Saipan in the Distance Source: World War II on Tinian 2009
+Figure 13.1-13.
+An Aerial View of the Voice of America, North Field, and Saipan in the Distance Source: http://tourtinian.homestead.com/wwii.html.